schettino72/makeup/README.md

     - write content in markdown

 * better than conventional static site generators
-    - minimal setup, no installation (easy for non-techinical people)
+    - minimal setup, no installation (easy for non-technical people)
     - easy to use, no template language required just plain HTML is enough
     - [TODO] optional use of templates
     - [TODO] optional offline content generation